azurecitadel/azurecitadel.github.io/labs/logicapps.md

 ```

 * Set **IsUpsert** to _Yes_, which allows both updates and inserts
-* Do not set up a partition ley.
+* Do not set up a partition key.
 These are only used for the unlimited size Cosmos DBs where the partition key is import for sharding.

 Below is an example of the _Create or update document_ logic